 6.A Mind of Her Own

-In an attempt to put more eyes on dyslexia, Luis Macias made this thought provoking documentary after learning about his son’s diagnosis.
-In filmmaker’s own words, Embracing Dyslexia gives an insider perspective of what is it to be like dealing issues surrounding dyslexia like no other documentary film.
-While the documentary focus on daily struggles of parents and dyslexic teenagers, it also highlights the importance of early diagnosis and careful nurturing of child’s natural gifts and abilities to make them feel more confident in life.
+In an attempt to put more eyes on dyslexia, Luis Macias made this thought-provoking documentary after learning about his son’s diagnosis.
+In the filmmaker’s own words, Embracing Dyslexia gives an insider perspective of what is it to be like dealing with issues surrounding dyslexia like no other documentary film.
+While the documentary focuses on the daily struggles of parents and dyslexic teenagers, it also highlights the importance of early diagnosis and careful nurturing of child’s natural gifts and abilities to make them feel more confident in life.

 8.The Big Picture: Rethinking Dyslexia

 Made by filmmaker, James Redford, Rethinking Dyslexia is a documentary highlighting the accounts of the personal experience of children, experts, and success icons with dyslexia.
 Top leaders share such as Sir Richard Branson and Charles Schwab share their views on dyslexia.